An Overview of School Choice: Charters, Magnets, Educational Savings Accounts, and More

 - Lack of oversight: Federal law requires states to administer a statewide annual assessment in every public school across the country, including charters.
 These assessments provide parents, policymakers and others with critical information about student learning outcomes and the impact of public dollars in public schools.
 Private choice schools are generally not required to administer the same standardized tests or adhere to the same accountability standards, making it difficult to track the impact of tax dollars.
 Private schools are also not subject to the same federal civil rights protections that safeguard students and staff in public school settings.

-- Governance: Because education funding tends to follow students, decision-making power shifts from the publicly elected school boards that oversee district schools to the non-profit organizations that typically run charter and private choice schools.
+- Governance: Because education funding tends to follow students, decision-making power shifts from the publicly elected school boards that oversee district schools to the nonprofit organizations that typically run charter and private choice schools.
 Those campuses are primarily accountable to the families they serve rather than the broader community.

 - Religious instruction: Perhaps the most contentious aspect of private school choice is whether these schools should be able to provide religious instruction.
-The constitutionality of using public funds to support students attending religious schools is complex and depends on how a state’s constitution addresses the separation of church and state.
+The constitutionality of using public funds to support students attending religious schools is complex and depends on how a state’s constitution addresses the separation of church and state

 4